-- Turn off the engine and give the oil several minutes to drain back into the oil pan.
-If this is not done, the oil dipstick might not show the actual level. - Pull out the dipstick and clean it with a paper towel or cloth, then push it back in all the way.
+- If the engine has been running recently, turn off the engine and allow several minutes for the oil to drain back into the oil pan.
+Checking your oil level too soon after engine shut off will not provide an accurate oil level reading. - Pull out the dipstick and clean it with a paper towel or cloth, then push it back in all the way.
 Remove it again, keeping the tip down, and check the level.